iamjoshgilman/Encryptopedia/03 - Content/03 - Static Website Hosting.md

 # [[03 - Static Website Hosting]]

-[Import a domain name on AWS;
+- [ ] Import a domain name on AWS;
-- Create a hosted zone and manage its DNS records;
+- [ ] Create a hosted zone and manage its DNS records;
-- Create S3 Buckets to host website pages;
+- [ ] Create S3 Buckets to host website pages;
-- Configure Route 53 to link the domain name to the website;
+- [ ] Configure Route 53 to link the domain name to the website;
-- Create an SSL certificate for the website using AWS Certificate Manager (ACM);
+- [ ] Create an SSL certificate for the website using AWS Certificate Manager (ACM);
-- Create CloudFront distributions to secure the website in HTTPS.
+- [ ] Create CloudFront distributions to secure the website in HTTPS.

-Take a closer look at the infrastructure deployed with this project :
+Infrastructure deployed with this project :

 ![Infrastructure](https://cloudisfree.com/projects/project-1/part-1/images/infrastructure.png)